The Maldives from A to Z. A Complete Guide for Travellers

-A few years ago, solo travelers were rare or…rich.
-Nowadays with the opening of many guest houses, the Maldives can be discovered solo with an increasing numbers of resorts and hotels that are making room for solo travelers and travelers on a budget.packers.
+A few years ago, solo travellers were rare or…rich.
+Nowadays with the opening of many guest houses, the Maldives can be discovered solo with an increasing numbers of resorts and hotels that are making room for solo travellers and travellers on a budget.

-Solo female travelers can travel safe on local Islands and resorts.
+Solo female travellers can travel safe on local Islands and resorts.
 Maldives have no crime reports for tourists.